StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/migrate_from_linux.md

 ### Import StackGraph data

-To import the StackGraph data into the Kubernetes/OpenShift installation, the same [MinIO \(min.io\)](https://min.io/) component that is used for the backup/restore functionality will be used.
+StackGraph data is imported into the Kubernetes/OpenShift installation using the same [MinIO \(min.io\)](https://min.io/) component as is used for the backup/restore functionality.

 {% hint style="info" %}
 Note that the [StackState automatic Kubernetes backup functionality](../../data-management/backup_restore/kubernetes_backup.md) should not be enabled until after the migration procedure has completed.